-The interim (unaudited) three month statement of loss and comprehensive income for the period ended September 30, 2019 that were presented on October 24 2019 was adjusted to conform with the current presentation and disclosure of accounting policies adopted for the audited December 31, 2019 annual financial statements.
+The interim (unaudited) three month statement of loss and comprehensive income for period ended March 31, 2019 that were presented on May 9, 2019 were adjusted to confirm with the current presentation and disclosure of accounting policies adopted for the audited December 31, 2019 financial statements.

-The Company has determined that Series A Preferred shares should be a debt instrument under IFRS standards, as such the presentation of the Series A Preferred shares were reclassified from equity to a debt instrument.
-In turn, the dividends paid on the outstanding shares have been classified as interest expense for financial statement presentation purposes.
+The Company has determined that Series A Preferred shares should be a debt instrument, as such the presentation of the Series A Preferred shares were reclassified from equity to a debt instrument.
+In turn, the dividends paid on the outstanding shares have been classified as interest expense.

-Due to the reclassification of the Series A Preferred shares, fees associated with the issuance of the Class of shares is now being amortized over the expected period for which those shares are going to be outstanding.
-The adoption of new accounting policies has decreased the operating income from \$27,078 for the third quarter 2019 as was previously presented on October 24, 2019 to a net loss of \$186,270 as at the third quarter ended September 30, 2019 reflected in the current presentation.
-The decrease is attributable to accretion expenses and additional interest expense arising from the balance sheet reclassification.
-Furthermore, the impact on per share earnings decreased from \$0.02 to a earnings per share loss of \$0.07 in the third quarter of 2019, as a result of the reclassification.
+Because of the reclassification of the Series A Preferred shares, fees associated with the issuance of the Class of shares is now being amortized over the expected period for which those shares are going to be outstanding.
+The adoption of new accounting policies has increased the operating loss from \$38,284 to \$156,796 for March 31, 2019 as it was presented on May 9, 2019 to the current presentation.